 There are up to date plans which describe how the staff team enable people to live their lives as they wish.
 Senior staff carry out initial assessments before people move into the home and consider a range of information to ensure they can meet people's needs.
 Care workers regularly give people the time they need to talk about any anxieties.
 Individual profiles show what is important to people, and personal plans clearly describe each person's support: this includes daily routines and preferred lifestyle choices.
-Specific support is provided using social stories, designed to help a person's understanding of daily events that could otherwise be uncertain for them.
-Keyworkers and senior staff review care records every month, or more frequently, wherever support needs change so they remain up to date.
+Keyworkers and senior staff regularly review care records to remain up to date.

 People do things that matter to them and make them happy.
-Care workers encourage people to make choices and decisions about how they spend their time, and they regularly meet with their keyworker to make plans.
-People go to cafes, go shopping and visit local places of interest and go on beach walks.
-Some people like to eat together while other people like to cook their own meals.
+Care workers encourage people to make choices and decisions about how they spend their time and they regularly meet with their keyworker to make plans.
+A relative told us, "We really feel part of what is going on these days.
+They always let us know what is happening with X." People go to cafes and pubs, go shopping and visit local places of interest.
 Care workers are very motivated and focused on what is important to each person.
+The manager arranges communal meals twice each week as social events for people in the home.
+Otherwise, each person cooks for themselves with appropriate levels of staff support.